Top 5 workflow tools – supercharge your Excel and spreadsheets

 By Katya Mironova

 Microsoft Excel‘s entrenched position as the most popular business tool owes a great deal to its breadth of functionality and flexibility.
-Over the years Excel users, from small businesses to financial professionals, have found that they’ve been able to turn its power to solve a huge range of challenges.
+Over the years Excel users, from small businesses to financial professionals, have found that they’ve been able to turn their power to solve a huge range of challenges.
 However, many people are also using Excel for purposes that it isn’t suited for.
-I’d hazard a guess that every business has at least one critical spreadsheet that has spiraled out of control over time to the point where no one fully understands how it works, making it difficult to collaborate on.
+I’d hazard a guess that every business has at least one critical spreadsheet that has spiralled out of control over time to the point where no one fully understands how it works, making it difficult to collaborate on.
 So we’ve come up with the top 5 workflow tools for Excel to help you overcome this problem.

 Many fully-featured spreadsheet competitors to Excel have been launched with varying degrees of success, including Google Sheets and Zoho Sheet.
-However, for this article we’ve compiled products that solve self-contained problems – the kind of challenges that people have used Excel for, even though that’s not what it was designed to do.
+However, for this article, we’ve compiled products that solve self-contained problems – the kind of challenges that people have used Excel for, even though that’s not what it was designed to do.

 Smartsheet – the project management tool